-- You have had no fever for at least three full days without the help of fever-reducing medication
+- You have had no fever for at least 24-hours full days without the help of fever-reducing medication

 - Other symptoms have improved, such as shortness of breath and cough

-- At least 7 days have passed since your symptoms first began
+- At least 10 days have passed since your symptoms first began.

 If you have been tested, you can discontinue home isolation when all three of the following things have happened: